-WEEK 2 - The Evolution of Philanthropy
+WEEK 2 - The Evolution of Philanthropy THROUGH TO SOCIAL ENTREPRENEURSHIP

 This image represents the evolution of philanthropy from traditional institutional giving to modern social entrepreneurship and regenerative impact models.
 Andrew Carnegie (left) symbolizes the Gilded Age model of philanthropy, focused on funding infrastructure like libraries and universities to provide long-term societal uplift.
 Muhammad Yunus (second from left) pioneered social entrepreneurship through microfinance, empowering underserved communities with sustainable financial independence.
 Yvon Chouinard (second from right) embodies regenerative capitalism, ensuring Patagonia’s profits serve environmental sustainability instead of shareholder wealth.
 José Andrés (right) represents agile crisis response philanthropy, revolutionizing humanitarian aid through World Central Kitchen, which rapidly mobilizes food relief in disaster zones.
 Together, they illustrate how philanthropy has evolved from top-down giving to systemic, entrepreneurial, and immediate-impact models that reshape the future of social change.